wistia/style-guide/ruby.md

 ## Exceptions

-* Signal exceptions using the `fail` method.
-Use `raise` only when catching an exception and re-raising it (because here you're not failing, but explicitly and purposefully raising an exception).
+* Signal exceptions using the `raise` method--never `fail`--for consistency.

-QUESTION: Do we actually believe this?

-    ```Ruby
-    begin
-      fail 'Oops';
-    rescue => error
-      raise if error.message != 'Oops'
-    end
-    ```
+  Remember that you should only raise errors as a last resort because they are more expensive than using `if`/`else`.

 * Never return from an `ensure` block.
 If you explicitly return from a method inside an `ensure` block, the return will take precedence over